Updated on December 9, 2015.

 Infants born prematurely (especially before 32 weeks) are more likely to suffer complications such as cerebral palsy, chronic lung disease, visual disturbances, hearing impairment and learning disabilities.
 Preterm labor and delivery can result in health problems for the mother, too, along with high healthcare costs.
 In the United States, 12% of pregnancies end in preterm birth.

 Symptoms of preterm labor include:

 If it appears that delivery may be imminent, a provider typically administers magnesium sulfate to the mom through an IV or intravenous line.
-This medication is given in the attempt to stop true preterm labor long enough to transfer the mother to a tertiary care hospital (a major or specialty hospital) with a neonatal intensive care unit (NICU) that is capable of caring for premature infants.
-Recent studies have indicated that magnesium sulfate, in addition to slowing labor, has a protective effect of stabilizing delicate fetal blood vessels, especially those in the brain.
+This medication is given in the attempt to stop preterm labor long enough to transfer her to a major or specialty hospital with a neonatal intensive care unit (NICU) capable of caring for premature infants.
+Additionally, recent studies have shown that magnesium sulfate has a protective effect for babies, stabilizing delicate fetal blood vessels, especially those in the brain.
 When administered to mothers who deliver prematurely, it reduces the risk of cerebral palsy (a neurologic disorder) and necrotizing enterocolitis (a severe infection of the bowel) in their infants.

-During this time period, corticosteroids are often also administered.
-Corticosteroids, such as beta methasone, help the fetal lungs to mature quickly, reducing the newborn's need for oxygen.
-Oxygen delivered in high concentrations for prolonged periods of time is associated with vision problems and hearing impairment.
+During this time period, corticosteroids are often also given to the mom.
+Steroids help the fetal lungs mature more quickly, reducing the newborn's need for oxygen.
+Oxygen delivered in high concentrations for prolonged periods is associated with vision problems and hearing impairment.

-When it comes to prevention, recent studies have shown that administration of 17 alpha hydroxyprogesterone caproate (typically given to mothers with a history of preterm birth in a previous pregnancy) statistically reduces preterm deliveries.
+When it comes to prevention, recent studies have shown that administration of 17-alpha-hydroxyprogesterone caproate (typically given to mothers with a history of preterm birth in a previous pregnancy) statistically reduces preterm deliveries.

-Cervical cerclage (a suture similar to a purse string which is placed around the cervix) has also been demonstrated to reduce the number of preterm births.
-A cerclage can be used for women who have a history of preterm delivery and who have not responded to progesterone therapy.
+Cervical cerclage (a suture similar to a purse string, which is placed around the cervix to close it) has also been demonstrated to reduce the number of preterm births, in certain cases.

 Dr. Elaine Brown completed her residency in obstetrics and gynecology at Harvard.
 She has more than 15 years of experience in private practice.